About the ACM India Anveshan Setu Fellowship

 A: If you are still a registered PhD student, you are eligible to apply.
 We look forward to seeing your application.

-Q: I received the 2021 Fellowship and I visited the mentor.
+Q: I received the Fellowship in the past and I visited the mentor.
 Can I apply again this year?

 A: If you are still a registered PhD student, you are eligible to apply.
 We look forward to seeing your application.